-Founded by Vali Mahlouji in 2010, Archaeology of the Final Decade is a non-profit curatorial and educational platform, which researches histories of nations condemned by social displacement, cultural annihilation or deliberate disappearance.
+Founded by Vali Mahlouji in 2010, Archaeology of the Final Decade (AOTFD) is a non-profit curatorial and educational platform which researches histories of nations condemned by social displacement, cultural annihilation or deliberate disappearance.
 AOTFD engages with accounts of culture which have been lost through material destruction, acts of censorship, political, economic or human contingencies.

 A core aim of AOTFD is the identification, investigation and re-circulation of significant cultural and artistic materials that have remained obscure, under-exposed, endangered, banned or purposefully destroyed, and the reintegration of these materials into cultural memory, counteracting the damages of censorship and historical erasure.

 AOTFD brings international attention to artists whose work has been neglected due to historical circumstances and assists cultural institutions in identifying and acquiring these works for their permanent public collections.

 AOTFD materials have been acquired by Tate Modern, Musée d’Art Moderne de la Ville de Paris, Smithsonian Institute and Los Angeles County Museum of Art (LACMA).
 Tate Modern has dedicated a room to exhibiting materials from the AOTFD project Recreating the Citadel as part of its permanent collection.

 The retracing and reintegration of these materials into cultural memory and discourse counteracts the damages of censorship and systemic erasures, fills in gaps in history and art history and constitutes an act of healthy historical reconciliation.

 The research poses a wider question about the long-term effects associated with systemic amputations inflicted on cultural memory.